Social and Cultural Change

 Internet access, mobile technology, social media and all the advances in virtual reality, has opened up new areas of risk and opportunities for perpetrators of abuse.
 There are many benefits to the use of technology, but these advances have resulted in changes to the patterns of abuse and increased risk.
 Online grooming, sexting, and radicalisation, creates space for abusers to identify others who have similar inclinations to collaborate in abusive behaviour, technology has played a significant part in these shifting patterns.

 Technology has now allowed relationships to be formed and abuse to be perpetrated where there is no “real world” contact between the perpetrator and the victim.

-Our understanding of historic abuse and the abuse of a position of trust has grown significantly.
-This has presented many challenges, both practically and legally and it is important that the learning from past failures continues to inform and shape our safeguarding practice.
-Often this has involved the abuse of a position of trust, whether involving celebrities, teachers or teaching assistants, social workers, church leaders, volunteers, youth leaders, football clubs, the Army Cadets etc. This has resulted in an increased awareness of safer recruitment practices, not only for employed staff but also for volunteers.
+Understanding of historic abuse and the abuse of a position of trust has grown significantly over the last few years.
+This presents many challenges practically and legally.
+It is important that the learning from past failures continues to inform and shape our practice.
+Whether it involves celebrities, teachers, social workers, church leaders, volunteers, youth leaders, football clubs, the Army Cadets etc. it has resulted in an increased awareness of safer recruitment practices for staff and volunteers.

 Although mandatory reporting has not been introduced, there is still far greater expectation on all members of society protect children, including churches.
 There are now clear expectations with regard to whistle blowing or responsible reporting which have also been highlighted by historic failures.

 There is a clearer understanding that abusers use a culture of secrecy, coercion, manipulation as well as fear, to facilitate their abuse.
 This has resulted in a far greater expectation and requirement of openness and transparency.
 It it will not be a surprise to see significant shifts in this aspect of safeguarding over the coming years.
 This could present significant challenges for churches.